-This handbook is intended to give information about policies and procedures for the undergraduate program in Biomedical Engineering.
-Please come to the Department office at Sorenson Molecular Biotechnology Building Suite 3100, Office 3221, or email the undergraduate advisor and coordinator mailto: Heather.J.Palmer@utah.edu@utah.edu, if you have questions not answered here.
-The information in this handbook as well as various downloadable forms are also available online at http://www.bioen.utah.edu.
+This handbook is intended to give information about policies and procedures for the undergraduate program in Biomedical Engineering but it cannot replace discussing your questions with advisors.
+Please come to the Department office at Sorenson Molecular Biotechnology Building Suite 3100, Office 3221, or email one of the undergraduate advisors: Heather Palmer (mailto:Heather.J.Palmer@utah.edu@utah.edu), Kelly Broadhead (mailto:Kelly.Broadhead@utah.edu), John Skousen (mailto:John.Skousen@utah.edu) or the coordinator, Page Bailey (mailto:page.bailey@utah.edu) to get answers to questions not answered here.
+The information in this handbook as well as various downloadable forms are also available online at http: //www.bioen.utah.edu.